Massimo Bruno: Charleroi

 Born in Boussu, Belgium, Bruno started his football career at RSB Frameries before he moved to Mons.
 Bruno joined Anderlecht when he was eight years old.
-Bruno was progressing well at the club until he suffered "a growth spurt and was injured in the heel" and was sidelined for four months.
+Bruno was progressing well at the club until he suffered "a growth spurt and was injured in the heel" and was out for four months.
 After making a recovery from his injury, however, Anderlecht released Bruno and he returned to Mons.
 Bruno then joined Charleroi, where he would begin his professional career.
 After progressing through the ranks at the club, Bruno was part of the squad for two league matches in November 2010, each time as an unused substitute.
 On 23 March 2011, he finally made his professional debut – and only appearance of the 2010–11 season – in a 3–0 loss to Cercle Brugge.

 Anderlecht

 On 23 May 2011, Bruno signed a three-year deal with Anderlecht, where he had previously played in the youth system.
 However, in his first season at the club, Bruno failed to appear in the first team and was featured in the club's reserves instead.

 Ahead of the 2012–13 season, Bruno signed his first professional contract with Anderlecht.
 On 12 August 2012, he made his debut for the club, coming on as an 85th-minute substitute, in a 3–0 win against Cercle Brugge.
 On 28 August, coming off the bench, Bruno gave the assist for the winning goal against AEL Limassol, securing Anderlecht's place in the UEFA Champions League group stage.
 On 2 September 2012, he scored his first professional goal in a 2–2 draw against Genk.
+After the match, he described scoring against AEL Limassol and Genk as "a dream week" for him.
+Since then, Bruno became a first team regular for Anderlecht, playing in the right–wing position.
+On 18 September 2012 against Milan in a UEFA Champions League match, he produced good performances by "succeeding wonderfully with his many sprints" throughout the match, according to Het Nieuwsblad, as the club drew 0–0.
+Bruno scored four more goals in competitions by the end of the year against Boussu Dour Borinage, Gent, Club Brugge and Beerschot.
 On 20 November, he signed a contract extension with Anderlecht, keeping him at the club until 2017.
-Anderlecht went on to win the Belgian Pro League following a 1–1 against title contender, Zulte Waregem on the last matchday of the season.
-Bruno finished the season with 44 appearances and scoring 8 goals in all competitions.
+Bruno scored three more goals in the second half of the season, including two consecutive goals against Charleroi and Club Brugge on 15 February 2013 and 24 February 2013 respectively.
+On 10 May 2013, he was awarded the club’s player of the month.
+Despite being on the substitute bench in the last two matches of the season, Anderlecht went on to win the Belgian Pro League following a 1–1 against title contender, Zulte Waregem on the last matchday of the season.
+Despite facing competitions and his own injury concerns throughout the 2012–13 season, Bruno finished the season with 44 appearances and scoring 8 goals in all competitions.